sprout-laravel/docs/identity-resolvers.md

 ### Route parameters

-Some identity resolvers function between when there's a current route, as they can use route parameters.
+Some identity resolvers can function when there's a current route, so they can use route parameters.
 This classes also implement the `Sprout\Contracts\IdentityResolverUsesParameters` interface, and have a `resolveFromRoute()` method.